Blue Cliff, October 7th, 2009

 To my Bat Nha Children,

-I wrote “my Bat Nha children” and not “my children in Bat Nha” as I had done before, because even though you are not living in Bat Nha anymore, you continue to carry the name of the Bat Nha Sangha.
+I write “my Bat Nha children” and not “my children in Bat Nha” as I had done before, because even though you are not living in Bat Nha anymore, you continue to carry the name of the Bat Nha Sangha.
 You and Bat Nha are one.
 Wherever you go, you carry Bat Nha with you, and Bat Nha has become an indestructible diamond body.
 In the opening gatha, which we recite before reading the Diamond Sutra, there is the term “diamond body” as follows:

 How may we transcend birth and death